learn-co-curriculum/dsc-regression-boston-lab/README.md

 # Your observations here
 ```

 Clearly, your data needs a lot of preprocessing to improve the results.
 This key behind a Kaggle competition is to process the data in such a way that you can identify the relationships and make predictions in the best possible way.
-For now, we'll the dataset untouched and just move on with the regression.
-The assumptions are _exactly_ all fulfilled, but they still hold to a level that we can move on.
+For now, we'll use the dataset untouched and just move on with the regression.
+The assumptions are not _exactly_ all fulfilled, but they still hold to a level that we can move on.

 ### Let's do Regression